-3.3.1.3.
-Scope of Article 6(j) of RTS 1 and equivalence to the other transactions under Article 6(a)-(i) or RTS 1
+3.3.5.
+NT3 waivers: Scope of Article 6(j) of RTS 1 and equivalence to the other transactions under Article 6(a)-(i) or RTS 1

-- 45. ESMA considers that the scope of Article 6(j) of RTS 1, referring to negotiated transactions subject to conditions other than the current market price, is to be understood narrowly and should only cover transactions that are strictly equivalent to the scenarios covered in Article 6(a) to (i). - 46.
-Therefore, ESMA assesses the application of Article 6(j) on a case-by-case basis.
+- 49. ESMA considers that the scope of Article 6(j) of RTS 1, referring to negotiated transactions subject to conditions other than the current market price, is to be understood narrowly and should only cover transactions that are strictly equivalent to the circumstances covered in Article 6(a) to (i). - 50.
+Therefore, ESMA assesses the application of Article 6(j) on a case-by-case basis and expects trading venues intending to make use of Article 6(j) to explain why the transaction is considered equivalent to the circumstances covered in Article 6(a) to (i).
 For instance, ESMA considers that the use of Article 6(j) in place of Article 6(i) (buy-in of unsettled transactions) is justified until the date of entry into force of the buy-in process discipline specified under Commission Delegated Regulation (EU) 2018/1229.